Ten Guitars

-"Ten Guitars" is a 1967 song by the English singer Engelbert Humperdinck.
+"Ten Guitars" is a 1967 song by English singer Engelbert Humperdinck.
 It was the B-side to his single "Release Me".
 The song is especially well known in New Zealand, where it has become a beloved folk song and is considered by some to be the "unofficial national anthem" of New Zealand.

 Popularity in New Zealand

 "Ten Guitars" was released as the B-side to Humperdinck's 1967 single "Release Me".
 While the A-side track was an international hit, in New Zealand radio programmers favoured "Ten Guitars" due to its upbeat sound and a guitar style that lent itself to the popular "Maori strum" technique.

 The song had originally been popularised in New Zealand by Rotorua radio programmer Eddie O'Strange of 1YZ.
 This led to increased sales of the single and national popularity of the song, particularly as a singalong party number.

 The song later became especially popular with Māori in the 1960s who had left their regional homes and moved to cities for work.
 The song was a reminder of life in their hometowns.